 The excitation-ratiometric properties of di-4-ANBDQBS and di-4-ANEQ(F)PTEA ex vivo demonstrated that ratiometry permits the recording of action potentials with minimal motion artifacts in the contracting heart.
 In vivo application of excitation-ratiometric properties and high-performance optical technology in the translational pig model enabled high-resolution imaging of action potentials and wave propagation dynamics during both ventricular fibrillation (motion minimal) and electrical pacing (motion substantial).
 Extensive toxicity studies showed that coronary dye injection did not generate systemic nor cardiac damage, although di-4-ANBDQBS injection induced transient hypotension, which was not observed with di-4-ANEQ(F)PTEA.
 Full paper here.
 The data show the potential of achieving cardiac optical mapping in clinical cardiac electrophysiology.
 We are currently developing this technology to achieve in vivo optical mapping from the endocardial surface of cardiac chambers using minimally invasive catheter technology.
 The latter will represent a significant breakthrough in the field of cardiac electrophysiology, since optical action potentials provide the highest standards of tissue and cellular electrophysiology, potentially moving the field to a new era of high-performance mapping in the clinic.

 Animal models and research areas are complemented with research activities in the clinic.
-The laboratory is currently running two clinical trials related to atrial fibrillation (https://clinicaltrials.gov/ct2/show/NCT03005366?term=Filgueiras-Rama&rank=2) and ventricular fibrillation (https://clinicaltrials.gov/ct2/show/NCT03248557?term=Filgueiras-Rama&rank=1).
-The laboratory also works with big data from a multicenter registry of cardiac implantable devices to identify electrical parameters associated with ventricular arrhythmic events in patients with implantable cardioverter defibrillator.
+The laboratory is also carrying out other two clinical trials related to atrial fibrillation (https://clinicaltrials.gov/ct2/show/NCT03005366?term=Filgueiras-Rama&rank=2) and ventricular fibrillation (https://clinicaltrials.gov/ct2/show/NCT03248557?term=Filgueiras-Rama&rank=1).
+The laboratory also works on big data analysis from a multicenter registry of cardiac implantable devices to identify electrical parameters associated with ventricular arrhythmic events in patients with implantable cardioverter defibrillator.
 This project has been approved by the UMBRELLA scientific committee, which represents a multicenter Spanish observational registry (https://clinicaltrials.gov/ct2/show/NCT01561144?term=UMBRELLA&rank=3), ensuring the legal, normative, and scientific data exploitation.